See our living room transformation and install of our new Plank + Mill reclaimed wood wall…

 I’m finally ready to share our accent wall with you guys, and I think you’ll be just as excited about it as we are!

 Keep reading to see how easy our application was, and how we went from an ugly (and dangerous) faux rock wall to a gorgeous peel and stick wood accent wall…

 Before Our Renovation

 Here is what our accent wall looked like before…

-We called this room ‘the brown room’ because everything is brown!
-The shad carpet was brown, the walls were a warm yellow/tan color, the fireplace was tan, our furniture was brown, and even the accent wall was made up of different colors brown rocks!
+The shag carpet was brown, the walls were a warm yellow/tan color, the fireplace was tan, our furniture was brown, and even the accent wall was made up of different colors brown rocks!